 Therapists agree that counseling sessions aren’t enough for a person to make changes.
-Their clients need to be ready to receive help, have uncomfortable realizations, and make adjustments to their habits and beliefs.
+Their clients need to be ready to:

 Remember that any negative feedback about your performance is all part of the process.
 Be thankful that the feedback reveals potential blind spots that could prevent you from reaching your full potential.

-To create an environment that allows for constructive, efficient communication, use the tenants of Nonviolent Communication (NVS), a well-known communication theory:
+To create an environment that allows for constructive, efficient communication, use the tenets of the well-known communication theory, Nonviolent Communication (NVC):

 As mentioned above, it’s always best to prepare questions ahead of time.
 Pre-planning not only keeps you aligned with your goal, but it makes your colleague’s job easier by giving them direction and focus.